Communication technologies are systems that allow us to transmit data between devices, such as over a local area network or the internet.

 This is why your device often provides a warning when connecting to an open network.
 You should never transmit any private data when connected to an open network unless you are using an encryption technology like a VPN (Virtual Private Network).

 We mention VPNs can be used to make transmitting private data on an open network secure.
 Research exactly what a VPN is.

 A major limitation of ad-hoc networks are the performance issues that these networks suffer from.
 There are a number of performance issues, most notably:

 - Interference – ad-hoc networks produce a lot more interference when many devices are connecting as each has its own connection with devices often moving around and crossing signals.
+This interference can increase the corruption of the data being transferred, which means this data will need to be re-sent.
 This can reduce range, lead to dropped connections and reduce speed.

 With these performance issues in mind, why do we use ad-hoc mode at all?
 Think about different situations it would be used in and why ad-hoc mode is preferable.

 4. Issues Affecting Network Availability